lh3/cgranges/README.md

   its APIs, it wastes time on memory locality and management.
 CITree has a similar issue.

+* Computing coverage is better done when the returned list of intervals are start sorted.
+IAITree returns sorted list.
+CITree doesn't.
+Not sure about others.
+Computing coverage takes a couple of seconds.
+Sorting will be slower.

+* Printing intervals also takes a noticeable fraction of time.
+Custom printf equivalent would be faster.

 * IAITree+Cython is a wrapper around the C version of cgranges.
 Cython adds significant overhead.

 * Bedtools is designed for a variety of applications in addition to computing coverage.
 It may keep other information in its internal data structure.
 This micro-benchmark may be unfair to bedtools.

+* In general, the performance is affected a lot by subtle implementation details.
+CITree, IAITree, NCList and AIList are all broadly comparable in performance.
+AITree is not recommended when indexed intervals are immutable.

 ### Use cgranges as a C library